-Senate Reaches Historic Deal On $2T Coronavirus Economic Rescue Package
+Senate Reaches Historic Deal On $2 Trillion Coronavirus Economic Rescue Package

 - The plan will rush financial assistance to Americans with direct checks to households in the middle class and in lower income levels, McConnell said.
 Previously, Republicans said this would amount to $1,200 to most American adults, among other payments.

-- An extended unemployment insurance program that will extend benefits to laid-off workers that will allow for four months of full pay rather than the usual three months for most.
-It will also raise the maximum unemployment insurance benefit by $600.
+- An extended unemployment insurance program for laid-off workers that will allow for four months of "full pay," according to Schumer, rather than the usual three months for most.
+It will also raise the maximum unemployment insurance benefit by $600 per week.
 It will apply to traditional workers for small and large businesses as well as those who are self-employed and workers in the gig economy.
 This was a key Democratic initiative, which Schumer dubbed "unemployment insurance on steroids."

-- More than $150 billion for the healthcare system, including funding for hospitals, research, treatment and the Strategic National Stockpile to raise supplies of ventilators, masks and other equipment.
-Of that, $100 billion will go to hospitals and the health system and $1 billion for the Indian Health Service.
+- More than $150 billion for the health care system, including funding for hospitals, research, treatment and the Strategic National Stockpile to raise supplies of ventilators, masks and other equipment.
+Of that, $100 billion will go to hospitals and the health system and $1 billion to the Indian Health Service.

 - $150 billion to state and local governments to address spending shortages related to the coronavirus pandemic.

-- $350 billion for small businesses impacted by the pandemic in the form of loans and some of those loans could be forgiven.
+- $350 billion for small businesses impacted by the pandemic in the form of loans; some of those loans could be forgiven.

 The plan also includes several of Democratic oversight initiatives.
-Among those, it creates a Treasury Department Special Inspector General for Pandemic Recovery and a Pandemic Response Accountability Committee to oversee loans to businesses.
+Among those, it creates a Treasury Department special inspector general for pandemic recovery and a Pandemic Response Accountability Committee to oversee loans to businesses.

 It also prohibits businesses controlled by the president, vice president, members of Congress and heads of executive departments from participating in the loan or investment programs, Schumer's office said.
 In addition, the children, spouses and other relatives will also be banned, they said.